Improved error estimates for the Davenport-Heilbronn theorems: Acknowledgments

 The idea for this paper was conceived at the Introductory Workshop on Arithmetic Statistics at MSRI.
 We would like to thank the workshop organizers (Barry Mazur, Carl Pomerance, and Mike Rubinstein) for bringing us together, and for an outstanding conference.
 We then made further progress at the workshop on Recent Developments in Analytic Number Theory, a short six years later.
 We would like to thank MSRI twice over for bringing us together, as well as the National Science Foundation (via Grants DMS-0932078 and DMS-1440140) for its financial support of MSRI.

-We would like to thank Kevin McGown, Harsh Mehta, Evan O'Dorney, and Arul Shankar for helpful comments on this paper in particular.
+We would like to thank Daniel Fiorilli, Kevin McGown, Harsh Mehta, Evan O'Dorney, Arul Shankar, Keiju Sono, and an anonymous referee for helpful comments on this paper in particular.
 Most of all, we would also like to thank the very many other researchers with whom we have enjoyed stimulating conversations on the Davenport--Heilbronn theorems.

 M.B.\ was partially supported by a Simons Investigator Grant and NSF Grant DMS-1001828; T.T.\ was supported by the JSPS, KAKENHI Grants JP24654005, JP25707002, JP16K13747 and JP17H02835, and JSPS Postdoctoral Fellowship for Research Abroad.
 F.T.\ was partially supported by the National Science Foundation under Grants No. DMS-0802967 and DMS-1201330, by the National Security Agency under Grant H98230-16-1-0051, and by grants from the Simons Foundation (Nos.~563234 and~586594).